 Graduate Teaching Orientation

 AU21 Graduate Teaching Orientation will be held online during the week of Aug.
 16, 2021.
-Details will be posted on this page as they become available.
-Registration for GTO will open in July.
+Registration for GTO is open until Friday, August 6th.

 Graduate Teaching Orientation (GTO) is designed as a foundational experience for graduate students in formal teaching roles at Ohio State.
 Orientation spans several days of immersion into teaching roles and evidence-based practices that support student learning.